codsen/codsen/packages/json-sort-cli/readme.md

 It **sorts JSON files deeply**.
 That is, the algorithm will traverse the input if it's an array or a plain object and will sort _every encountered plain object_.

 As a by-product, since this is a parsing-type application, the written files are also **prettified** - tabulations and whitespace are fixed to an (arbitrary) order.
 If you leave the default setting, it will indent using two spaces.
 If you call it with a flag `-t`, one tab will be used.
-If you want a different indentation, raise an [issue](https://github.com/codsen/json-sort-cli/issues), we can discuss that.

 Under the bonnet, this application uses [globby](https://github.com/sindresorhus/globby), so refer to its glob patterns.